Kharacternyk/pacwall/README.rst

             Use -D to enable integration with desktop environments.
             Use -W to enable pywal integration.
             Use -U to disable highlighting of outdated packages.
-            Use -V if you are on VOID LINUX (EXPERIMENTAL, MOST FEATURES DON'T WORK)
+            Use -V if you are on VOID LINUX (EXPERIMENTAL, SOME FEATURES DON'T WORK)

             If OUTLINE value is bigger than 1, then OUTLINE-1 additional circles are drawn around the corresponding packages.